 The birth of your baby should be full of joy and in the 21st century, few parents expect complications to occur.
 Thankfully, most births are straightforward, and mother and baby go home safe and well.
-But sometimes, things go wrong.
+But sometimes, things go wrong during birth.
 Cerebral Palsy, a permanent condition caused by a brain injury, can result in a newborn baby being left with a lifetime of additional needs and care requirements.
 Cerebral Palsy is sometimes caused by negligence and if it is, compensation can be claimed to help fund ongoing costs and rehabilitation.

 At Devonshires Claims, our team of specialist medical negligence lawyers will advise and represent you and your child in a Cerebral Palsy compensation claim.
 Our Solicitors have extensive knowledge of medical negligence law and are completely focused on ensuring their clients get the compensation required to provide for the additional needs of your family.